-There’s no need to worry about applying to college after a gap year.
-Diverse international experiences such as GVI’s gap year programs can actually help boost your application.
+There’s no need to worry about getting into college after taking a gap year.
+Diverse international experiences like GVI’s gap year programs can help boost your application.
 Here’s what you need to know before taking the leap.

 Can you apply to college after a gap year?
 Absolutely.
-In fact, you will most likely return from your gap year inspired, with a clearer sense of direction and a new enthusiasm for your studies.
+In fact, you’re likely to return from your gap year inspired, with a clearer sense of direction and a new enthusiasm for your studies.

-If you’re not already familiar with the idea, a gap year involves taking time off from your studies to explore life outside of the classroom.
+A gap year involves taking time off from your studies to explore life outside the classroom.
 Gap year students typically choose to take a break after leaving high school, but before they apply for college.

-Taking a gap year is an opportunity to mature as a young adult, discover potential career paths, and fulfil your dreams of travelling the world.
-This is a rare dose of freedom, so you should make the most of the opportunity.
+Taking a gap year is an opportunity to mature as a young adult, discover potential career paths, and fulfill your dreams of travelling.
+It’s also a big dose of freedom before adult life arrives full-on!

-All of these gap year options will help you to find your focus for your future career, and help to build your resume.
-This will help your college application stand out.
+Each option can help focus your future career, and build on your resume.
+They’ll also make your college application stand out.

-Taking a gap year might be the biggest decision you’ve made so far, so it pays to weigh up the pros and cons.
+Taking a gap year could be the biggest decision you’ve made so far, so your first step should be writing a list of pros and cons.

-Firstly, gap years are a chance to gain valuable life and professional experience.
+A major pro – gap years are a chance to gain valuable life- and professional experience.

-Through the challenges and adventures you’ll encounter on your gap year, you’ll develop a better sense of who you are and what you want in life.
+Through the challenges and adventures you’ll encounter in your gap year, you’ll develop a better sense of who you are and what you want in life.

-You’ll also gain a more nuanced understanding of the world, as you experience different cultures, see international development in action, and learn about the importance of the global sustainable development goals.
+You’ll also gain a more nuanced understanding of the world, as you experience different cultures, see international development in action, and learn the importance of global sustainable development goals.

 On GVI’s gap year programs, the world becomes your classroom.
-As you grow to become more mature and globally-minded, you’ll become more prepared for your college experience and future career.
+As you grow to be more mature and globally-minded, you’ll become more prepared for your college experience and future career.

 You’ll meet new people, make new friends, and develop a network of other inspiring young leaders.
 As well as helping to expand your perspective — and giving you places to stay around the world — this network can be a benefit to your professional life.

-In terms of the downsides, struggling to reboot your education after a year off is often considered a gap year con.
-However as gap years are now common practice, you’ll find more support from colleges and your family.
-And if you spend your gap year learning new skills, it should be easier to shift back into academic gear.
+In terms of the cons, struggling to reboot your education after a year off can be a challenge for some.
+But gap years are common practice now, and you’ll find more support from colleges and your family than you would have in the past.
+And if you really do spend your gap year learning new skills, it should be easier to shift back into academic gear.

 Having goals and a plan for getting into college at the end of your gap year will ensure that you stay on an upward career trajectory.

-When applying for college in high school, you can enjoy ample support from supportive teachers, guidance counsellors and peers who are all invested in your success.
-This usually makes the process straightforward.
+When applying for college in high school, most enjoy ample support from teachers, guidance counsellors and peers – which usually makes the process straightforward.

-However, with the pressure to pick a course of study and little real-world experience, you could end up in a study program that you later discover doesn’t suit you.
+But with the pressure to pick a field of study (and going on little real-world experience), you could end up in a program that doesn’t ultimately suit you.

-Applying to college after a gap year means you won’t have the same level of support.
-On the other hand, you will have become more independent and capable during your time away from schooling, plus you will most likely have a clearer idea of the course of study you would really like to pursue.
+Applying to college after a gap year means you’ll need to be more intentional about seeking support.
+But, ideally, you’ll have become more independent during your time away from school – and have a clearer idea of what field of study you most want to pursue.

 Choosing the gap year route, and tackling your admission process independently, underlines your motivation, passion, and professionalism, as well as strong interests outside the classroom.
-These are all desirable qualities that colleges count as assets among their students.
+These are all desirable qualities for college recruiters.

-Another option, depending on the policy of your chosen college, could be applying for college straight out of high school, and then deferring your admission for a year.
-This secures your place and means your gap year won’t factor into your admission.
+Another option – depending on the policy of your chosen college – could be applying for college straight out of high school, and then deferring your admission for a year.
+This secures your place and means your gap year won’t derail your admission process.

 This approach can help you stay motivated to apply, as you’ll be going through the process at the same time as your classmates.

-A gap year won’t affect your admissions chances if you treat it as an extended part of your education.
-As long as you take part in productive activities, such as learning to scuba dive in Seychelles or teaching English in lower-resource communities in Cambodia, taking a gap year is unlikely to affect your admissions chances.
+A gap year shouldn’t affect your admissions chances if you treat it as an extended part of your education.
+As long as you take part in productive activities, such as learning to scuba dive in Seychelles or teaching English in Costa Rica, you’ll be adding to your admission potential.

 Start your application while still on your gap year.
 Approach mentors or supervisors during your gap year to ask for a good recommendation.

-If you plan on submitting your college application during your gap year, you should also explain why you chose this path and explain what you have gained from the experience.
-This can make a rich addition to your application essay, or interesting additional information.
+If you plan on submitting your college application during your gap year, you should also explain why you chose this path and what you’ve gained from the experience.
+This makes your application essay so much more meaningful.

 Start planning your gap year today.
 Take a look at GVI’s range of international gap year programs.